 Your business qualifies if it employs more than 250 people, or if it has greater than €50m (£38,937,777) annual turnover and greater than €43m (£33,486,489) annual balance sheet.
 Any overseas company with a UK-registered establishment employing more than 250 people paying UK income tax also qualifies.

 Do we have to comply?

-Government has decided that it will enforce Phase 2 more rigidly than Phase 1.
-If you fail to comply, there will be financial penalties.
+There are financial penalties associated with ESOS.
 More importantly, you won’t cash-in on the energy saving opportunities your business can exploit.
-In Phase 1, our clients found average savings of more than three-times the cost of compliance.
-The sooner you get started, the sooner you can see these savings, plus you’ll avoid the last-minute rush to compliance we saw in Phase 1.
+In Phases 1 and 2, our clients found average savings of more than three-times the cost of compliance.
+The sooner you get started, the sooner you can see these savings, plus you’ll avoid the last-minute rush to compliance we saw in Phases 1 and 2.

 Where do we start?

 Your business should first confirm its qualification status and then conduct an ESOS Assessment.
 You’ll need to appoint an ESOS Lead Assessor to oversee this work and any energy audits that are required.
 You’ll have to submit notification to the Environment Agency and maintain compliance records too.

 Tricarbon’s ESOS Lead Assessors can help you identify you best route to compliance.
 Get in touch

 It is your responsibility to select an ESOS Lead Assessor with the necessary aptitude and experience to manage your compliance work.
 Several professional energy bodies hold approved registers of Lead Assessors.
 Our Lead Assessors are on the Energy Institute’s approved register, so you can be sure of our skills and know-how.